-The preprocessed time series are embedded into an $m$ dimensional space with lag $\tau$, according to Takens' theorem.
-Both $m$ and $\tau$ are parameters of our model that have to be specified.
-Takens showed that $m = 2d + 1$ (where $d$ is the true dimension) is a sufficient choice for the embedding dimension in order to reconstruct dynamics, but unfortunately the true dimension is usually unknown - one may have to consult with a field expert who has sufficient knowledge about the dynamical system at hand and can give a proper estimation of the true dimension.
+The preprocessed time series are embedded into an $m$-dimensional space with lag $\tau$ according to Takens' theorem.
+Both $m$ and $\tau$ are parameters of our model that need to be specified.
+Takens showed that $m = 2d + 1$ (where $d$ is the true dimension) is a sufficient choice for the embedding dimension to reconstruct dynamics.
+Unfortunately, the true dimension is usually unknown, and one may need to consult a field expert with sufficient knowledge about the dynamical system to provide a proper estimation of the true dimension.
 If this is not possible, one can use several methods proposed in the literature for the selection of $m$.
-The correct value of $m$ can be determined by searching for a plateau (saturation effect) in invariant quantities (such as intrinsic dimensionality) or by using the false nearest neighbour method \cite{Cao1997, Rhodes1997}.
-We applied an iterative process, starting with a high embedding dimension and decreasing it, checking the estimated manifold dimensions after each decrease and selecting the lowest possible $m$ which did not reduce estimated $d$ value sharply.
-Takens says that $m = 2d +1$ is a sufficient choice, but that does not mean that smaller $m < 2d+1$ can not be acceptable, this depends on the system.
-In general \cite{Casdagli1991} the self-intersections do not alter the estimated manifold dimension if $m > d$.
-In finite samples it is common that dimension estimates increase as the embedding dimension increases, therefore in general it is better to select $m$ as low as possible.
+The correct value of $m$ can be determined by searching for a plateau (saturation effect) in invariant quantities (such as intrinsic dimensionality) or by using the false nearest neighbor method \cite{Cao1997, Rhodes1997}.
+We applied an iterative process, starting with a high embedding dimension and decreasing it, checking the estimated manifold dimensions after each decrease, and selecting the lowest possible $m$ that did not sharply reduce the estimated $d$ value.
+While Takens suggests that $m = 2d + 1$ is a sufficient choice, it does not mean that smaller $m < 2d+1$ cannot be acceptable; this depends on the system.
+In general, \cite{Casdagli1991} states that self-intersections do not alter the estimated manifold dimension if $m > d$.
+In finite samples, it is common for dimension estimates to increase as the embedding dimension increases; therefore, in general, it is better to select $m$ as low as possible.